Face facts: it’s not very good.

 Leela calls Neeva’s hat the Hand of Xoanon.

 Sue: See!
 They even named it after a hand!
-So why is he hearing it on his ****ing head?
+So why is he wearing it on his ****ing head?
 However, I do like the way these people recycle everything.
-They remind me of The Wombles.
+They remind me of the Wombles.

 The costumes in this story are a constant source of fascination for Sue.

-Sue: Now I know why Leela dresses like this.
-I always thought it was a bit strange that she’d run around the universe in that tiny, little thing, but it makes sense in this story.
-The dads must have loved it.
+Sue: At least I know why Leela dresses like this, now.
+I always thought it was a bit strange that she ran around the universe in that tiny, little thing, but it all makes sense now.
+And the dads must have loved it.

 Me: You already said that.

 Sue: It’s worth repeating.
-And she’s not just a pretty face.
+And she’s not just a pretty face, either.
 She’s a very good actress.
 She’s not as charismatic as Sarah Jane – she has a much harder exterior – but it’s early days.

-Calib stabs Leela with a Janis thorn.
-The Doctor loses his cool and breaks Calib’s leg.
+The Face of EvilWhen Calib stabs Leela with a Janis thorn, the Doctor loses his cool and breaks Calib’s leg.

-Sue: If his leg is broken, I don’t have a head.
+Sue: If his leg is broken, I haven’t got a head.
 Look at him!
-How can he bend over to pick up another man if he has a broken leg?
-Either he’s lying or this is ****ing mental.
+How can he bend over to pick up another man if his leg is broken?
+Either he’s lying about his leg or this is ****ing mental.

 The Doctor is introduced to the dreaded Horda.